antaresproject/docs/docs/services/form_builder.md

 </div>
 ```

-In order to set appropriate view's scheme you need to transmit short name of the view by means of the 'layout' method to the form builder object.
+In order to set appropriate view's scheme you need to transmit short name of the view by means of the `layout` method to the form builder object.
 For the horizontal view:

 ```php